 UNESCO is committed on a daily basis to facilitate access to mathematics education and research in developing countries through its educational programmes, but also through its regional centres dedicated to mathematics in Hanoi (Viet Nam) and Accra (Ghana), its chairs in Benin, Nigeria and Palestine, and the programmes of the International Centre for Pure and Applied Mathematics (Nice, France) in Asia, Africa and the Americas.

 « Some countries have recently declared mathematics to be “in crisis”, being rejected by students who consider the subject to be boring.
 This Day is all about remembering what mathematics is for, and in particular how it can be the basis of innovation for sustainable development.
 We must recognize that mathematics, even in its most theoretical aspects, really concerns all of us. »»

 — Audrey Azoulay, Director General, Message on the occasion of the International Day of Mathematics 2020

-The message of the 2020 theme, Mathematics are everywhere, conveys that mathematics are part of the cultural heritage of humanity: they as essential to our technologies as it is a tool for development.
+Mathematics are part of the cultural heritage of humanity: they as essential to our technologies as it is a tool for development.
 The many activities taking place around the world in celebration of the Day are testament to the enthusiastic reception it has received.